Why do we need two:

 And wtf is a "Kmonospace"?

 U+FF2B isn't a PUA codepoint, although one might easily mistake it for one.
-It is one of the high FXXX codes used for presentation forms, in this case CJK full- and half-width forms [PDF].
+It is one of the high FXXX codes used for presentation forms, in this case CJK full- and half-width forms [PDF].0

-• Am I correct in thinking that, if all the proper GSUB entries are made, then the only compelling reason to retain pre-built composites of letters with accents, instead of using anchor attachments (to zero-width diacritics), is for the purpose of kerning combinations that might crash, such as lowercase "f" followed by ò?
+Am I correct in thinking that, if all the proper GSUB entries are made, then the only compelling reason to retain pre-built composites of letters with accents, instead of using anchor attachments (to zero-width diacritics), is for the purpose of kerning combinations that might crash, such as lowercase "f" followed by ò?0

 I'm in favour of a text processing approach that would enable us to not only work with decomposed glyph strings for diacritics but would allow us to not include the precomposed character representations in the first place.
 At the moment, every supported Unicode character in a font has to be mapped to a glyph in the font cmap table.
 This obliges us to include all the precomposed diacritic characters encoded in Unicode (for backwards compatibility with older standards) as precomposed glyphs, even though these all have canonical decompositions to sequences of base characters and combining marks.
 Currently, some layout engines perform on-the-fly mappings from decomposed sequences in text to single character codes if they are present in the cmap table (which then need to be decomposed in GSUB if one wants to work with mark positioning instead), but no software seems to do the opposite: check the cmap for canonical base+mark character support to represent precomposed diacritics as decomposed glyph strings.

-you would have one that maps
+you would have one that maps0x00E4 -> /a /dieresiscomb

 There wasn't a lot of support for the idea at the time, although Kemal Mansour at Monotype told me at TypeCon last year that he thought it might get more support if it were limited to Unicode characters with canonical decompositions.
 But that strikes me as the one place where it isn't really needed, since software could apply that sort of mapping without needing a special cmap format, since the canonical decompositions are all standard.